 There’s no such thing as too much garage space, and buyers are now looking for the added convenience that comes with extra room in that area.
 Whether it’s to accommodate that third car, to have space for a workshop or to have more room for storage, a bigger garage is always a plus.

 Recreational enthusiasts can also find garages that will store their RV, boat, trailer or anything else right at home, without having to pay for an inconvenient, offsite storage location.
-That’s why we introduced the UltraGarage™ the perfect option for storing your oversized vehicles, available now in Arizona, Colorado, Florida and Washington.
+That’s why we introduced the UltraGarage®, the perfect option for storing your oversized vehicles, available now in Arizona, California, Colorado, Florida, Nevada, Utah and Washington.